CodingGagan/markdown_test/install-and-configure/install/cloud-integration/multi-cloud.md

 Many of these values in this config can be generated using the following command:

 ```
-gcloud iam service-accounts keys create ./compute-viewer-kubecost-key.json --iam-account compute-viewer-kubecost@$PROJECT_ID.iam.gserviceaccount.com
+gcloud iam service-accounts keys create ./compute-viewer-nOps-key.json --iam-account compute-viewer-nOps@$PROJECT_ID.iam.gserviceaccount.com
 ```

 ### AWS

-For each AWS account that you would like to configure, create an Access Key for the Kubecost user who has access to the CUR.
+For each AWS account that you would like to configure, create an Access Key for the nOps user who has access to the CUR.
 Navigate to [IAM Management Console dashboard](https://console.aws.amazon.com/iam), and select _Access Management_ > _Users_.
-Find the Kubecost user and select _Security Credentials_ > _Create Access Key_.
+Find the nOps user and select _Security Credentials_ > _Create Access Key_.
 Note the Access Key ID and Secret access key.

 Gather each of these values from the AWS console for each account you would like to configure.

 * `<ACCESS_KEY_ID>` is the ID of the Access Key created in the previous step.
 * `<ACCESS_KEY_SECRET>` is the secret of the Access Key created in the
-* `<ATHENA_BUCKET_NAME>` is the S3 bucket storing Athena query results which Kubecost has permission to access.
+* `<ATHENA_BUCKET_NAME>` is the S3 bucket storing Athena query results which nOps has permission to access.
 The name of the bucket should match `s3://aws-athena-query-results-*`, so the IAM roles defined above will automatically allow access to it.
 The bucket can have a canned ACL set to Private or other permissions as needed.
 * `<ATHENA_REGION>` is the AWS region Athena is running in
 * `<ATHENA_DATABASE>` is the name of the database created by the Athena setup.
 The Athena database name is available as the value (physical id) of `AWSCURDatabase` in the CloudFormation stack created above.
 * `<ATHENA_TABLE>` is the name of the table created by the Athena setup The table name is typically the database name with the leading `athenacurcfn_` removed (but is not available as a CloudFormation stack resource).
 * `<ATHENA_WORKGROUP>` is the workgroup assigned to be used with Athena.
 Default value is `Primary`.
 * `<ATHENA_PROJECT_ID>`is the AWS AccountID where the Athena CUR is.
 For example: `530337586277`.
 * `<MASTER_PAYER_ARN>` is an optional value which should be set if you are using a multi-account billing set-up and are not accessing Athena through the primary account.
-It should be set to the ARN of the role in the management (formerly master payer) account, for example: `arn:aws:iam::530337586275:role/KubecostRole`.
+It should be set to the ARN of the role in the management (formerly master payer) account, for example: `arn:aws:iam::530337586275:role/nOpsRole`.

 Set these values into the following object and add them to the AWS array in the _cloud-integration.json_: